Scripture Reference: Exodus 4:27-10:29

 - What happened when Aaron’s staff turned into a snake?
 Pharaoh’s magicians made their staffs turn into snakes.
 Then Aaron’s snake ate theirs up.

 - What were the 10 plagues on Egypt?
 1-Water to blood, 2-Frogs, 3-Gnats, 4-Flies, 5-Death of Animals, 6-Boils, 7-Hail, 8-Locusts, 9-Darkness, 10-Death of the firstborn.

 - What happened each time that Pharaoh said that the people could go?
 His heart hardened and he changed his mind.

 Learning Activities and Crafts:

 - Allow the children to make “slides” by drawing each plague on a transparency.
-Then let the children take turns retelling the story with a slide show.
+Turn out the lights and shine a light through the transparency to project it on the wall.
+The children can take turns retelling the story with this “slide show”.